The Best Bee, Wasp, and Hornet Pest Control Since 1976

-Click on the video below to watch Landmark’s ABC Humane Wildlife Certified technicians remove a honey bee colony.
+Click on the video below to watch our team remove a honey bee colony.

-Landmark Pest Management allows swarms to resolve on their own, except in rare situations that necessitate control.
+Landmark Pest Management allows swarms to resolve on their own, except in rare situations that require intervention.
 One such circumstance that required our beekeepers to remove a swarm occurred when one was found on the jet-bridge connected to an aircraft, and the passengers could not exit the aircraft until the swarm was removed.
-Assisted by a hydraulic lift, our beekeepers used a vacuum to suck up the swarm and removed it within minutes and without the use of pesticides.
+Assisted by a hydraulic lift, our beekeepers used a special bee vacuum to suck up the swarm and remove it within minutes without the use of pesticides.

 Send us a Photo

 Many stinging insects look similar to one another.
-Honey Bees look like smaller, fuzzy Yellow Jackets, and Carpenter Bees look like Bumble Bees with hairless abdomens.
-If you feel that you can do so safely, please email us a photo of the insect you’re inquiring about, so we can identify it for you.
-You may send the image to firstname.lastname@example.org and an entomologist will respond immediately.
+Honey bees look like smaller, fuzzy Yellowjackets, and Carpenter bees look like Bumble bees with hairless abdomens.
+If you feel that you can do so safely, please email us a photo of the insect you’re enquiring about, so we can identify it for you.
+You may send the image to firstname.lastname@example.org and an expert will respond quickly.

 Protect your property and your health from any wildlife or pests.
 Our experts are trained to give you peace of mind.